RoseGiftCode/wallet/README.md

   </b>
   <br/>
 <i>  Send all tokens from one wallet to another quickly.
-<br/>Whether getting hacked or starting fresh, Drain makes sure you get every last wei.
+<br/>Whether getting hacked or starting fresh, Drain makes sure you get every last wei..
 </i>
 </p>